DreaminDani/desandoval-blog/content/posts/2020-03-24_Working-from-home.md

 ## 2. Start work at the same time, let your team know when that changes

 Teams work best when they share a set of core hours.
-Being able to reliably get a response from a teammate during the hours we've all agreed on makes working remotely much more efficient and pleasant.
+Whether it's 2 or 8 hours of overlap, being able to reliably get a response from a teammate during the hours we've all agreed on makes working together remotely much more efficient and pleasant.

 To be a good teammate, it's important to respect these core hours and to be honest when something comes up that'll affect that.
-Whether it's a lunch break with a lot of errands to run or a morning walk whose distance you underestimated, I always make sure to let my team know when I'll be starting late.
+If, for example, a lunch break is taking a bit longer (due to having to go to three different stores to find toilet paper), I make sure to let my team know that I'll be starting late.

 This does two things:
 1. It demonstrates that I respect others' time.